Scilence2022/Babel-DNA-Encry/README.md

 Real Nanopore (r9.4.1) sequencing data for three 32-bit Z-DNA keys—A, B, and D—are available at https://doi.org/10.6084/m9.figshare.21802257.

-Real Nanopore (r10.4.1) sequencing data for three 64-bit Z-DNA key E and its amplified version key F—are available at https://doi.org/10.6084/m9.figshare.28016012.v1.
+Real Nanopore (r10.4.1) sequencing data for the 64-bit Z-DNA key E and its amplified version key F—are available at https://doi.org/10.6084/m9.figshare.28016012.v1.

 Download the sequencing FastQ files and place them in the data/ folder.
 Please use gzip to decompress the *.gz files before running the following shell commands.